 1) China - With an estimated 300+ million Chinese learning English, China represents the largest and most diverse job market for teaching English in the world.
-The country’s economy has been the fastest growing in the world over the past two decades and with much of that growth fueled by international trade, the need for English teachers.
+The country’s economy has been the fastest growing in the world over the past two decades and with much of that growth fueled by international trade, the need for English teachers is immense.
 Native English speakers can work teaching English in China without a college degree very easily.
 Language schools in throughout the country prefer a degree but with nearly 300,000,000 students learning English in China each year, schools need native English teachers.
 Bejing and Shanghai will most likely have severe competition from those with a degree, but there are over 100 cities in China with over 1 million people such as Nanjing, Chongqing and Hangzhou.
 Language schools in China frequently provide foreign English teachers with such benefits as free airfare, housing allowances, medical insurance, paid vacation and a completion bonus.